 Forms of Catalytic Capital

-- In this lesson, we describe the forms of catalytic capital, and for each of these forms, we will present two case studies.
+In lesson 2, we describe the forms of catalytic capital.
+For each form, we present two case studies.

 Roles and Stages of Catalytic Capital

-- In this lesson, we will cover the Roles and stages of Catalytic Capital.
-In other words, Where and When is Catalytic Capital Needed?
+In lesson 3, we cover the Roles of Catalytic Capital.
+Where and When is Catalytic Capital Needed?

 Challenges of the Seeding Stage of Catalytic Capital